Arvind Gaur

-Arvind Gaur is an Indian theatre director known for innovative, socially and politically relevant plays in India.
+Arvind Gaur is an Indian theatre director, actor trainer, social activist, street theatre worker and story teller.
+He is known for socially and politically relevant plays in India.
 Gaur's plays are contemporary and thought-provoking, connecting intimate personal spheres of existence to larger social political issues.
 His work deals with Internet censorship, communalism, caste issues, feudalism, domestic violence, crimes of state, politics of power, violence, injustice, social discrimination, marginalisation, and racism.
-Arvind is the leader of Asmita, Delhi's "most prolific theatre group", and is an actor trainer, social activist, street theatre worker and story teller.
+Arvind is the founder of Asmita, which is a theatre group in Delhi.

 Gaur was the recipient of a research fellowship awarded by the Ministry of Human Resource Development (India) (1997–98).
 He was on the guest faculty of Delhi University for Theatre in education program for three years.
 He has conducted many theatre workshops and performed in colleges, institutions, universities and schools in India and abroad.

 He organizes theatre workshops for children in schools and slums as well as street theatre performances on socio-political issues.
 He has directed more than hundreds stage and street plays over 25 years.

 Personal life

 He was born on 2 February 1963 in Delhi.
 Arvind's father Late.
 Shri Shiva Nandan Sharma was a Mathematics scholar and his mother Late.
 Saraswati Devi was a housewife.
 His father died on 16 April 2009 and his mother died on 19 September 2019.
-He has one brother Anil Gaur and three sisters: Shashi Prabha, late Mithlesh and Dr. Anita Gaur.
+He has one brother Anil Gaur and three sisters: Shashi Prabha, late Mithlesh and Anita Gaur.
 He is married to Dr. Sangeeta Gaur.
 He has twins daughters Kakoli Gaur Nagpal and Saveree Gaur.
-Prince Nagpal is his son-in-law.
-He married his daughter Kakoli Gaur.
+Prince Nagpal married his daughter Kakoli Gaur.